-After you arrive in Sesriem, the entrance to Namib-Naukluft National Park is easy to find.
-Don’t forget to stop by the park office and get your permit from the Ministry of Environment and Tourism.
+After you arrive in Sesriem, the entrance to Sossusvlei National Park is easy to find.
+However, don’t forget to stop by the Namib-Naukluft National Park office and get your permit from the Ministry of Environment and Tourism.
 Once you have got your permit in hand you are ready to enter the park.
-There is plenty of time to visit both the Sesriem Canyon and Sossusvlei in the same day.
-If you don’t have a Sossusvlei map, don’t worry about it because the area is pretty easy to navigate.
-Sesriem Canyon is located about 5 kilometers south of the park office and the Sossusvlei is located about 65 kilometers west of the park office.
-The park entrance is gated and they do lock it up promptly at dusk.
-Be sure to exit the gate by then.
+There is plenty of time to visit both the Sesriem Canyon and Sossusvlei Pan in the same day.

-The towering red sand dunes of the Sossusvlei area are on average about 375 meters above the Tsauchab River Valley below.
-They about 200 meters above the surrounding sand filled valleys.
-The dunes get their red color from the iron oxide that thinly coats the outside of each sand grain.
+The towering red sand dunes of the Sossusvlei National Park are on average about 375 meters above the Tsauchab River Valley below and about 200 meters above their surrounding sand filled valleys.
+Additionally, the dunes get their red color from the iron oxide that thinly coats the outside of each sand grain.
 The red color actually comes from the rusting of the iron.

 The present day Namib desert actually sits above the remains of an older desert that dates back 20 million years.
 That desert is now fossilized and forms the Tsondab Sandstone.
 This sandstone lies beneath most areas of the present day Namib desert.